LoyolaLawTech/lawlidays/README.md

 # Lawlidays

-A simple tool to generate a list of legal holidays in any U.S. State in any given year.
-Relies on [Novapost's Workalender library](https://github.com/novapost/workalendar).
+A simple tool to generate a list of legal holidays in any U.S. state in any given year.
+Relies on [Novapost's Workalender toolkit](https://github.com/novapost/workalendar).

 Demo is [available here](http://loyolalawtech.org/lawlidays/)